 7.3 Campus Closing

-Annually, the Office of Academic Affairs prepares two academic calendars, one is a final draft of the Academic Calendar for the following year and a preliminary draft of the subsequent year.
-Both calendars are presented to the Chancellor's Administrative Cabinet for initial approval.
-The final draft of the following year's calendar is then presented to the Faculty Senate for their adoption.
-The calendar is available online at http://www.unca.edu/enroll/calendar/index.html.
+The Office of Academic Affairs prepares two academic calendars each year: a final draft of the Academic Calendar for the following year and a preliminary draft for the subsequent year.
+Both calendars are presented to the Chancellor's Senior Staff for initial approval and then to the Academic Policies Committee and the Faculty Senate for their approval.
+The calendar is available online at https://registrar.unca.edu/schedule-classes-and-exams.

 7.5 Drug Abuse and Controlled Substance Policy